2004 & 2006 NSCAA National Coach of the Year

 After leading UCSB to its first NCAA College Cup appearance and final in 2004, Vom Steeg earned his first NCAA National Coach of the Year award.
 He also garnered NSCAA National Coach of the Year honors that season, and again in 2006, after leading the Gauchos to the NCAA title, just the second in UCSB Athletics history.

-Vom Steeg has been honored as the Big West Coach of the Year on three other occasions: 2004, 2005 and 2010.
+Vom Steeg has been honored as the Big West Coach of the Year on four other occasions: 2004, 2005, 2010, and 2013.
 Additionally, he garnered Mountain Pacific Sports Federation Co-Coach of the Year accolades during his first season with UCSB after guiding Santa Barbara to a 10.5-game improvement on their 1998 record, the best turnaround in the NCAA at the Division I level that year.

 Vom Steeg guided Santa Barbara to its first ever Big West Conference Championship in 2001, his third season with the program, and led the Gauchos to a 13-7-0 record in his first year at the helm of the UCSB men's soccer program in 1999.
 He has since led the team to 14 winning seasons, including the last 13.